Camborne, New Zealand

 Camborne, New Zealand is a hilltop and seaside suburb of Porirua.

 Camborne covers an area of 0.84 km², including a land area of 0.84 km².
 Most of the suburb is a short walk from Porirua Harbour, and many homes have views of the harbour, neighbouring hills, the sea and Mana Island.

 History

 Camborne was developed over a 35-year period from the 1960s, initially by an investment company headed by a Mr Arthur Cornish.
-It was named after Camborne, Cornwall.
+It was named after Camborne in Cornwall.
 Most of its street names are of Cornish origin, but its main street, Pope Street, is named after William George Pope (known as Bob), who was an honoured former resident of the adjoining suburb of Plimmerton.

 The Paremata Residents Association includes members from Camborne.

 Description

 Camborne a residential suburb without any schools, commercial, or industrial buildings.